platformsh/platformsh-docs/src/configuration/services/influxdb.md

 # Influx DB(Database service)

 InfluxDB is a time series database optimized for high-write-volume use cases such as logs, sensor data, and real-time analytics.
-It exposes a HTTP API for client interaction.
+It exposes an HTTP API for client interaction.

 See the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.2/) for more information.